kir486680/Open-Science-Bot/README.md

 So what are the specific steps?

 1. find a specific electrochemical experiment that you want to be running(ask prof. Jae for that).
+Preferrably its some experiment where you are trying to find the ideal peak voltage by changing electrolyte composition.
 2. you can try to manually do data gathering and see if the active learning algorithm guides you in the correct direction.
 What I mean by manually is to manually run ```python MeasurementExample.py``` or even just use the PSTrace app during the time.sleep while running the ```examples/main.py```.
 So the workflow woudl be something like this:
     1. run ```python examples/main.py```
     2. during the ```time.sleep(100)``` you can manually run the ```python MeasurementExample.py```(or PSTrace software) to get the data